Gaels: Culture

 Gaelic society was traditionally made up of kin groups known as clans, each with its own territory and headed by a male chieftain.
 Succession to the chieftainship or kingship was through tanistry.
 When a man became chieftain or king, a relative was elected to be his deputy or 'tanist' (tánaiste).
 When the chieftain or king died, his tanist would automatically succeed him.
 The tanist had to share the same great-grandfather as his predecessor (i.e. was of the same derbfhine) and he was elected by freemen who also shared the same great-grandfather.
 Gaelic law is known as the Fénechas or Brehon law.
 The Gaels have always had a strong oral tradition, maintained by shanachies.
 In the ancient and medieval era, most Gaels lived in roundhouses and ringforts.
 The Gaels had their own style of dress, which became the modern belted plaid and kilt in Scotland.
 They also have their own extensive Gaelic literature, style of music and dances (Irish dancing and Highland dancing), social gatherings (Feis and Ceilidh), and their own sports (Gaelic games and Highland games).

 Language

-Emergence

-The Gaelic languages are part of the Celtic languages and fall under the wider Indo-European language family.
-There are two main historical theories concerning the origin and development of the Gaelic languages from a Proto-Celtic root: the North Atlantic-based Insular Celtic hypothesis posits that Goidelic and Brythonic languages have a more recent common ancestor than Continental Celtic languages, while the Q-Celtic and P-Celtic hypothesis posits that Goidelic is more closely related to the Celtiberian language, while Brythonic is closer to the Gaulish language.